-^{}These two treaties include the CARICOM Convention that for Saint Kitts and Nevis applies to Antigua and Barbuda, Barbados Belize, Dominica, Grenada, Guyana, Jamaica, Montserrat, Saint Lucia, St. Vincent and the Grenadines and Trinidad and Tobago.
+^{}These two treaties include the CARICOM Convention that for Saint Kitts and Nevis applies to Antigua and Barbuda, Barbados Belize, Dominica, Grenada, Guyana, Jamaica, Montserrat, Saint Lucia, St. Vincent and the Grenadines and Trinidad & Tobago.

-17. Although the treaty in the last row of the table above includes a three-year filing period for MAP requests, the limitation of the filing period to the date of the first notification of the transfer pricing adjustment whereas the MAP provision should also cover other issues, is therefore considered not to be in line with this element.
+24. Although the treaty in the last row of the table above includes a three-year filing period for MAP requests, the limitation of the filing period to the date of the first notification of the transfer pricing adjustment whereas the MAP provision should also cover other issues, is therefore considered not to be in line with this part of element B.1.